bdesham/x-sistemo-widget/README.md

 ## Development

-This widget was developed by Benjamin Esham (<bdesham@gmail.com>) using Dashcode.
+This widget was developed by [Benjamin Esham](mailto:bdesham@gmail.com) using Dashcode.
 E-mail him with bug reports, feature suggestions, or patches.

 ## License